tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   You should know how to use a code editor and the command line to manage your project.
     Possible starting point: The [Beginner's Guide to Eleventy \[Part II\]](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-partii) on Tatiana Mac's blog gives a beginner-friendly intro to these things.

--   You should have a project with Tailwind CSS set up.
-It can be a fresh one or an existing one you want to redesign.
+-   You should have a project with Tailwind CSS set up -- a fresh one to start with or an existing one you want to redesign with Utopia.
     Possible starting point: [Install Tailwind CSS with Astro](https://tailwindcss.com/docs/guides/astro)

 ## Guide

-/Aside:
-[2 other guides](#the-other-guides) helped me come up with this workflow (meaning I stole a lot from them).
-They focus on parts of the whole while I'm trying to go from start to finish.
-But that also makes them shorter, which is what You might want.
+Most of the following steps are rough guideposts.
+Iteration is implied everywhere.
+Adjust to your needs.

+For simplicity, the guide takes several shortcuts:

+-   It talks about only one of the two states -- `min`.
+You might design `max` after that, in parallel, or before that.
+-   It gives instructions assuming You want to start on a fresh frame in Figma.
+If You have an existing design, You might be able to get away with Utopia-fying it by applying new styles, etc.-- I trust that if You're at that level of consideration, You can figure out the rest, too.

+Aside:
+If You're just interested in the topics of _baseline grid_ or _implementation_ check out these [2 shorter guides](#the-other-guides).

 ### Create a wireframe for `min` in Figma

-Your first goal is to **figure out the size of the the majority of text in your project.** I'll be calling this 'body text'.
-To this end, it would probably help to get a sense of the rest of the project.
-Here's a rough sequence of steps You might take:
+Your first goal is to **figure out the size of the the majority of text in your project.** This is called 'body text' in this guide.

 -   Choose a width for your `min` state.
 To help You decide, see the section "1.
 Choose @min viewport width" in [Designing a utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).